Proofreader (Editor II)

 - Ability to compose and/or recommend other business correspondence and written material for Office of the Governor use as appropriate.

-- Ability to communicate the governor’s position on a wide variety of issues.
+- Ability to communicate the governor’s position on a wide variety of issues, and a comprehensive knowledge of the operations of state government.

-- Ability to successfully manage multiple or competing projects within tight timelines, demonstrating keen attention to detail.
+- Ability to work within tight timelines while demonstrating keen attention to detail.

 - Ability to supervise the work of others.

 - Ability to communicate effectively whether orally and/or in writing (English).
-Ability to follow instructions and communicate instructions and procedures clearly.
+Ability to follows instructions and communicate instructions and procedures clearly.

 Registration, Certification or Licensure: Valid Texas Driver’s License.